 Find the original lesson plan here!

-A collection of student’s writing and the photos of their costumes
+A collection of student’s writing and the photos of their costumes: Our time travel activities in action

 Have you ever participated in a project like this?
 Will you be able to reuse these activities in your classroom?
+What do you think about our time travel activities?
 Let me know in the comments or via the contact page what do you think of this topic.

 Click here to explore my store where 99% of materials are forever free!